Financial, Puerto Vallarta

 i used to take traveler's checks to mexico, but using an ATM seems to be the most common way to get pesos now. i'm not even sure whether banks, casas de cambio, and shopkeepers will take traveler's checks any more.

-bring several american one-dollar bills with you for tipping before you change your money into pesos.
-DO NOT change your money at the american airports; the rate is terrible, and some charge a commission in addition. the bank stalls in the puerto vallarta airport usually have a good exchange rate. the porters and the taxi/van drivers who take you to the hotels take dollars.
+bring several american one-dollar bills with you for tipping in case you can't get pesos right away when you get to puerto vallarta.
+DO NOT change your money at the american airports; the rate is terrible, and some charge a commission in addition. the ATMS and bank stalls in the puerto vallarta airport usually have a good exchange rate. the porters and the taxi/van drivers who take you to the hotels take dollars.

-toward the end of your visit, try to estimate how much more you will want to spend, because the exchange rate from pesos TO dollars is not as good as the other way around. you want to end up with very few pesos at the end of your stay. there is not much point in keeping leftover pesos until 'next time,' because it is very likely that their value will have decreased by then.
+toward the end of your visit, try to estimate how much more you will want to spend, because the exchange rate from pesos TO dollars is not as good as the other way around. you want to end up with very few pesos at the end of your stay. there is not much point in keeping leftover pesos until "next time" unless you travel to puerto vallarta fairly often, because it is very likely that their value will have decreased by then.

-there is a red cross box at the airport where you can deposit your leftover pesos, and the shops at the airport will take pesos, dollars, or a mixture. sometimes i buy postcards at the airport if i have just a few pesos left.
+in the past there was a red cross donation box at the airport, and i would deposit all of my leftover pesos there. when i went in 2014, however, i never saw a red cross box anywhere, so i cut it pretty close on how many pesos i had by the time i left! the shops at the airport will take pesos, dollars, or a mixture. sometimes i buy postcards at the airport if i have just a few pesos left.

 Easy to cash but be sure and have a photo ID.
 Some places give a better exchange rate for travelers checks and I am not sure why!

 Visa, MasterCard and American Express are widely accepted.
 No Discover Cards here.
 Most places have a service charge, anywhere from 3 to 6% and beware!
 Because they do not always tell you this.